Cargo ship lost power and issued mayday before hitting Baltimore's bridge, governor says - KESQ

 Synergy Marine Group — which manages the ship, called the Dali — confirmed the vessel hit a pillar of the bridge at about 1:30 a.m. while in control of one or more pilots, who are local specialists who help navigate vessels safely into ports.
 The ship is owned by Grace Ocean Private Ltd.

+The ship was moving at 8 knots, roughly 9 mph (14.8 kph), the governor said.

-As the sun rose Tuesday, jagged remnants of the bridge were illuminated jutting up from the waters surface.
+As the sun rose Tuesday, jagged remnants of the bridge could be seen jutting up from the water’s surface.
 The on-ramp ended abruptly where the span once began.

 Cartwright said that some cargo appeared to be dangling from the bridge, which spans the Patapsco River at the entrance to a busy harbor.
 The river leads to the Port of Baltimore, a major hub for shipping on the East Coast.
 Opened in 1977, the bridge is named for the writer of “The Star-Spangled Banner.”